kristerkari/jQuery-Geolocator/README.md

 __notificationElem__

-Element that displays a 'getting geolocation...' notification.
+Element that displays a `'getting geolocation...'` notification when the plugin is running.
 Default: `'.notification'`.

 __listParentElem__

-Parent element for a list.
+Parent element for a list (_usually ul or ol_).
 Default: `'ul'`.

 __listElem__